Ringer's lactate solution: Medical uses

-Ringer's lactate solution is commonly used for fluid resuscitation after blood loss due to trauma, or surgery.
+Ringer's lactate solution is commonly used for fluid resuscitation after blood loss due to trauma or surgery.

 It is extensively used in aggressive volume resuscitation, e.g. for patients with pancreatitis, hemorrhagic shock or major burn injuries.
 Since the lactate is converted into bicarbonate, caution should be used as patients may become alkalotic.
 In acidotic states, such as in acute kidney failure, Ringer's lactate solution may be advantageous as the byproducts of lactate metabolism in the liver counteract the acidosis.
 In a large-volume resuscitation over several hours, Ringer's lactate solution maintains a more stable blood pH than normal saline.

-Ringer's lactate and other crystalloids are also used as vehicles for the IV delivery of medications.
+Ringer's lactate and other crystalloid fluids are also used as vehicles for the intravenous (IV) delivery of medications.

 Chemistry

 One liter of Ringer's lactate solution contains: